jrheard/madison-wcb/docs/quickstart.rst

 the beginning of your program, and that you should also call ``cleanup()`` at the end of your program.
 Aside from that, go nuts!

+Note: When you run your program, you'll see a small window on your screen that simulates what'll happen when you have the watercolorbot paint your picture.
+**Make sure that your picture stays within the bounds of that small window**;
+anything that you draw outside of that window will not get painted when you run your program on the actual bot.

 To see a list of all of the different functions you can use to control the bot, click on this link: :mod:`madison_wcb`.
 You can also read the library's `source code <https://github.com/jrheard/madison_wcb/blob/master/madison_wcb.py>`_,